Using big data technologies for your business is a really attractive thing, and Apache Hadoop makes it even more appealing nowadays,

 Use Statistical Sampling For Decision Making

-Before you really explore other venues, I would like you to see if relational db is able to handle it.
-People have used relational databases for long time and have managed up to a few terra bytes of data warehouses.
-You may want to try below approaches before you make a decision on moving into hadoop.
+Before you really explore other venues, I would like you to see if relational DB is able to handle it.
+People have used relational databases for a long time and have managed up to a few terra bytes of data warehouses.
+You may want to try the below approaches before you make a decision on moving into Hadoop.

 Try Database Sharding Approach For Relational Database

-Data base sharding can be used as last resort for hitting the edge of a relational database processing speed.
-This approach can be applied if you can logically separate the data in to different nodes and have less of cross-nodes joins in your analysis.
-In web applications, a common approach is to shard based on user and all information related to one user get stored on one node ensuring best speed.
+Database sharding can be used as a last resort for hitting the edge of a relational database processing speed.
+This approach can be applied if you can logically separate the data into different nodes and have less cross-nodes joins in your analysis.
+In web applications, a common approach is to shard based on the user, and all information related to one user gets stored on one node ensuring the best speed.

-Sharding is not easy and this scheme may not be suitable to you if you have a lot of complex relations and there is not easy way to separate data in different nodes.
-The purpose of sharding may be defeated if there are lot of cross nodes joins required for your application.
+Sharding is not easy and this scheme may not be suitable to you if you have a lot of complex relations and there is no an easy way to separate data in different nodes.
+The purpose of sharding may be defeated if there are a lot of cross nodes joins required for your application.

-You may find that you have tried all possible option for scaling up your relational database.
-May be this is the time you should start looking into setting up a Hadoop cluster.
+You may find that you have tried all possible options for scaling up your relational database.
+Maybe this is the time you should start looking into setting up a Hadoop cluster.

-What are your experience with big data?
-Please share with us in comments section.
+What is your experience with big data?
+Please share with us in the comments section.